 Unfortunately, during these early days, several serious fires destroyed much property in Muscotah — the largest being known as the Watson fire, which occurred in 1883.

-By the early 1880s, Muscotah had over 400 residents, four general stores, a grocery store; three drug stores, three blacksmith shops, a bakery, meat shop, two shoemaker shops, two cabinet shops, a pump dealer, a nursery, three hotels, two livery stables, one lawyer, and three doctors.
+By the early 1880s, Muscotah had over 400 residents, four general stores, a grocery store, three drug stores, three blacksmith shops, a bakery, a meat shop, two shoemaker shops, two cabinet shops, a pump dealer, a nursery, three hotels, two livery stables, one lawyer, and three doctors.
 Daniel McCuaig operated a good grist mill on the river.
-The town also included the two churches, and about 60 pupils attended the school.
+The town also included two churches, and about 60 pupils attended the school.

 The Advent Christian church was organized in 1889.
 Services were held in Mission Hall, which unattached and unorganized Christians maintained.
 As an important trading point and one of the prosperous towns of the county, Muscotah continued to grow and reached its peak population of 524 in 1890.
 Unfortunately, the grist mill on the Delaware River was washed away by high water in 1895.

 By 1910, the town remained prosperous and continued to maintain several businesses.
 At that time, its population was nearly 500.